orangejuice/blog/data/activity/movie-消失的建筑-2011/record.en.md

   subtitle: 2011 / Mainland China / Documentary / CCTV / Su Yang
 ---

-A standard documentary, devoid of any interesting elements.
-The production is rigid, the shots lackluster, and the animations are too abstract and weakly connected to the content.
-Despite the numerous grandiose animations that bring ancient architecture to life, it's hard to tell how much of it is authentic or simply for show.
-The viewing experience is rushed, with scenes whizzing by as if we aren't allowed a closer look.
-There is no discernable vision or enthusiasm, making the viewing experience quite dull.
-If the people behind the production lacked interest, how can the audience be expected to find it interesting?
-After sticking it out to the end, it felt more like a high school lecture than a documentary.
-On Douban, domestic documentaries like this typically receive an extra 1-2 points out of sympathy.
+A standard documentary work with no entertaining value.
+It comes across as constrained in its creativity, static in its cinematography, and the animations are mystical yet poorly related to the content.
+It includes some grand animations of ancient architectural reconstructions which merit a closer look based on their realism and extent of display.
+However, viewers aren't given enough time to appreciate these, as the camera quickly moves on.
+The lack of visible creative goals and passion makes it a dull affair.
+The lack of engagement from the creators reflects in the viewing experience, making it uninspiring.
+Watching it felt like sitting through a class in high school.
+The ratings on Douban for domestic documentaries are generally inflated by 1 to 2 points due to leniency.